Baked onions (photo and recipe @ Jaci Goodman | Peri & Sons Onions).

 India: As early as the 6th century, the famous medical treatise Charaka-Sanhita, written in the 1st century C.E., celebrated the onion as a diuretic for digestion, the heart, the eyes, and the goings.

 Greece: In the 1st century C.E., the physician Pedanius Dioscorides described several medicinal uses of onions.
 Greek athletes used them for fortification during the Olympic Games.
 Before a competition, they consumed pounds of onions, drank onion juice, and rubbed onions on their bodies.

-Rome: Pliny the elder wrote of Pompeii’s onions and cabbages (excavators have even found gardens where onions were grown).
+Rome: Pliny the Elder wrote of Pompeii’s onions and cabbages (excavators have even found gardens where onions were grown).
 He cataloged Roman briefs about the medical efficacy of the onion: to cure vision, induce sleep and heal maladies such as mouth sores, toothaches, dog bites, dysentery, and lumbago.
 The Roman gourmet Apicius, credited with writing the first cookbook, in the 1st century C.E.
 Likely, Apicius was a pseudonym and the cookbook was a group effort.
 It included many recipes with onions.